ejbolt/Gustavus-Adolphus/README.md

 Deployment tool that was spawned after my previous project (https://github.com/ejbolt/LinuxMirrorScripts)

 ## When creating Linux mirrors, some have certain rules

+### Arch Linux
+  Use an rsync script (https://wiki.archlinux.org/index.php/DeveloperWiki:NewMirrors#2-tier_mirroring_scheme)

+### CentOS
+  Use an rsync script (base script found here: https://wiki.centos.org/HowTos/CreateLocalMirror)

 ### Debian and several of its derivatives:
   use ftpsync: an official collection of scripts that allow you to mirror some or all of the Debian archive;
     I have tested it and it also works with Kali and Raspbian, Ubuntu is hit or miss, try to use ftpsync, and if the mirror you're         trying doesn't work, it may not have been made with ftpsync.  ftpsync creates some trace files that are needed if someone uses ftpsync to mirror YOUR mirror.
 Just something to note.

-### CentOS
+### Fedora
-  Use an rsync script (base script found here: https://wiki.centos.org/HowTos/CreateLocalMirror)
+  Use fedora-quick-mirror, a ZSH script that optimizes how rsync retrieves files for a Fedora mirror.
+Requires some configuration, and intend to add a script that generates the config for that file.

 ### Ubuntu
   Use ftpsync if possible, but many Ubuntu mirrors don't sync using ftpsync, so the selection is limited.
 If you can't find a good mirror that works for you, use an rsync script.
 In the case of this tool, use the custom option for creating an Ubuntu mirror.
 I plan to tailor the custom script for this case.

+### Various
+  Most \*nix distros utilize rsync and a web server and that's that.

 #### What this tool does:
 ---